Bachelor of Science (Nursing)

 The Nursing Program faculty teaches graduates to provide safe, effective, and evidenced-based practice as baccalaureate nurses.
 The program aims to prepare nurses who will be able to meet the challenges of a dynamic, changing, and emerging health care setting.
 The philosophy incorporates the MSU Nursing Conceptual Framework, Core Values and the American Nurses Association (ANA) Nursing Code of Ethics.
 The aforementioned concepts guide the profession of nursing as an art and a science.

-The curriculum guiding the Bachelor of Science in Nursing Program adheres to the Essentials of Baccalaureate Education as articulated by the American Association of Colleges of Nursing (AACN).
+The curriculum guiding the Bachelor of Science (Nursing) Program adheres to the Essentials of Baccalaureate Education for Professional Nursing Practice (2008) as articulated by the American Association of Colleges of Nursing (AACN).
 The philosophy incorporates MSU Nursing Conceptual Framework, Core Values and Nursing Code of Ethics as detailed in the Undergraduate Student Handbook.

 The program is open to both juniors and transfer students who meet Morgan State admission requirements and the admission requirements for the Nursing Program.
 The Nursing Program plan of study is such that students are admitted to the upper division clinical nursing courses following satisfactory completion of general education, university required courses, and nursing prerequisites.